BPC Dogs

 Electric Shock Danger!

-February 15, 2007 -- You may remember the news from a few years ago about Jodie Lane, the woman on the Lower East Side fatally electrocuted while walking her dog.
-Well, it's happened again, as reported in today's New York Times, a dog has been electrocuted in our neighborhood, at Greenwich Street and Rector Street.
-Unfortunately, electric shocks from poorly insulated ground wiring are not uncommon.
-The problems are particularly severe on snowy, rainy or slushy days, especially when there is salt on the ground, because both water and salt can act as a conductor.
+Well, it's that time of year again - electric shocks from poorly insulated ground wiring are not uncommon, particularly on snowy, rainy or slushy days, especially when there is salt on the ground, because both water and salt can act as a conductor.

 If you notice any electric shocks in the streets or sidewalks of BPC, please call 311.
 Please also let us know at BPC Dogs (email us).
 And, for good measure, please alert the Battery Park City Authority as well (212-417-2000).